juanpc2018/PlayOnMac-4.3.3.-OSX-HighSierra/README.md

-## PlayOnMac-4.3.3.-OSX-HighSierra </p>
+## PlayOnMac-4.3.3 OSX HighSierra </br>
+## PlayonMac-4.4.3 OSX Catalina </br>

 OSX HighSierra 10.13.6 </br>
-is the last 32/64-Bit OSX, with full support for NVMe, APFS. </br>
+is the last 32/64-Bit OSX, with support for NVMe, APFS. </br>
-its the bridge between 64-Bit Only and 32-Bit OSX. </p>
+its the bridge between 64-Bit Only OSX Catalina and 32-Bit OSX. </p>

 OSX HighSierra 10.13.3 or 10.13.4 Beta1, Beta2, Beta3, Beta4 </br>
 allow eGPU with TB2 macs, like MacMini 2014. </br>